Pedro-HNN/PythonDiscordBot/README.md

 Just a simple bot that i made for my public server, i made it in 2 days, you are free to use it as your wish.

+The bot ISN'T complete.
+I've had to work in other projects, one day i will continue working on it.

 Remember to create a .env and create a 'TOKEN' variable.

 Requirements: